shenef/Boktai-Speedrunning/src/zoktai/any.md

 Backtrack to the previous room and push the block on the left, proceed through the ↖️ exit.
 Break the stone block on the way with ![][icon_cloud] Cloud, then select ![][icon_flame] Flame.

-Open the door, kill the slime, then proceed through the ↘️ exit and push the block.
+Open the door, kill the Yellow Slime, then proceed through the ↘️ exit and push the block.
 Backtrack outside and take the stairs, then proceed through the ↘️ exit.

 In the room with skulls, make sure that you have no sunlight (deactivates traps).